 Regional Studies–East Asia

-To receive the Master of Arts in Regional Studies-East Asia, a student must satisfy the requirements established by the Graduate School of Arts and Sciences (GSAS) for all master’s degree candidates as well as those additionally determined by the Committee on Regional Studies East Asia.
-Regional Studies-East Asia (RSEA) only offers a Master of Arts (AM) degree; it does not offer a Ph.D.
+To receive the master of arts in regional studies–East Asia, a student must satisfy the requirements established by the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences for all master’s degree candidates as well as those additionally determined by the Committee on Regional Studies East Asia.
+Regional Studies–East Asia (RSEA) only offers a master of arts (AM) degree; it does not offer a PhD.

-The RSEA program is designed to be ﬂexible, and to allow students the opportunity to pursue their own particular East Asia-related interests, whether wide-ranging or relatively focused, within the guidelines of the RSEA requirements.
-In the normal two-year program of study, students take a total of sixteen four-credit courses.
-Some students may take some of their courses in subjects related to their academic interests but outside the East Asian studies ﬁeld.
-All students, however, must graduate with at least eight RSEA-approved four-credit courses.
-These courses must meet the following conditions:
+The RSEA program is designed to be ﬂexible, allowing students the opportunity to pursue their own particular East Asia-related interests, whether wide-ranging or relatively focused, within the guidelines of the RSEA requirements.
+During the two-year program of study, students take a total of 16 four-credit courses.
+Students may take courses outside the East Asian studies ﬁeld but should consult their faculty academic advisors regarding their proposed course of study.

-- All courses must receive a minimum grade of B or better in compliance with GSAS policy.
+- A minimum grade of B or better must be received in all courses, in compliance with Harvard Griffin GSAS policy.

-- At least six courses used to fulﬁll RSEA course requirements must be FAS courses, even though RSEA students are permitted, within GSAS guidelines, to take up to two courses per term (no more than half their enrollment each term) through cross-registration at other Harvard schools or allied universities.
+- At least six courses used to fulﬁll RSEA course requirements must be FAS courses, even though RSEA students are permitted, within Harvard Griffin GSAS guidelines, to take up to two courses per semester (no more than half their enrollment each term) through cross-registration at other Harvard schools or allied universities.

 - At least six courses used to count toward RSEA course requirements must be courses on East Asian topics, as indicated by course descriptions or approved by the RSEA Committee.

-- Only two East Asian language courses may be used to fulﬁll the RSEA course requirement; however, they may not be used to fulfill the six East Asian content courses requirement.
-Such language courses must be at least at or above the fourth-year level in the case of a primary East Asian language, or in the case of a second East Asian language, at least at the second-year level.
-Note: First-year Classical Chinese (Literary Chinese), 106a and 106b, cannot be used, but the Second-year Classical Chinese (107a and 107b) can.
+- Only two East Asian language courses may be used to fulﬁll the RSEA course requirement; however, they may not be counted toward the six East Asian content courses requirement.
+Such language courses must be at least at or above the fourth-year level in the case of a primary East Asian language or in the case of a second East Asian language, at least at the second-year level.

-- In addition to RSEA 350, only one other course graded SAT/UNSAT may be used to fulﬁll RSEA course requirements.
+- In addition to the RSEA 350: Proseminar course, only one other course graded SAT/UNSAT may be used to fulﬁll RSEA course requirements.

-- RSEA G1 students are not allowed to take a TIME course.
-Should a G2 student wish to take a TIME course, they must obtain a note from their Faculty Advisor that states the reason for a TIME course and expressly gives approval of it.
-The note must be addressed to the RSEA program and can be sent electronically to the Program Administrator.
+- RSEA G1 students are not permitted to take RSEA 390 or other unsupervised TIME courses.
+G2 students who wish to take the RSEA 390 course, must submit a note of approval from their faculty academic advisor that states the reason for taking a TIME course and that expressly gives approval of it to the RSEA Program Administrator.

 Policy on Incompletes

-An RSEA student is not allowed to carry more than one Incomplete at any given time.
+An RSEA student is not allowed to have more than one Incomplete grade at any given time.
 Students with more than one Incomplete grade at any point during graduate studies will be placed into unsatisfactory status, which may compromise their funding.
-If a student has one Incomplete from their G1 year, it must be completed by the end of the summer before the fall semester of the G2 year begins; otherwise the student’s Faculty Advisor will be informed and the student will not be allowed to register for the fall semester.
+A grade of Incomplete (INC) in a course must be converted into a letter grade before the end of the next registration period.
+Students not clearing an incomplete grade by the next registration period may not be permitted to register.
+Courses not receiving a grade at the end of the semester will be treated as Incomplete.

-In order to meet the RSEA language requirement, students must either satisfactorily complete a third-year (or higher) East Asian language course at Harvard, or demonstrate the equivalent proficiency through the language placement tests administered by the Department of East Asian Languages and Civilizations (EALC).
-All students entering the RSEA program with some East Asian language background who have not previously taken language courses at Harvard are required to take these placement tests, including native speakers.
+All RSEA students must show proficiency in an East Asian language that supports their academic plan of study.
+Students may satisfy the requirement by completing a third-year (or higher) East Asian language course at Harvard or demonstrate the equivalent proficiency through the language placement exams administered by the Department of East Asian Languages and Civilizations.
+All students entering the RSEA program with some East Asian language background are required to take the placement tests, including native speakers.